Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Related work

-\paragraph{Filter importance} Most filter pruning approaches rely on ranking filters to eliminate the unimportant filters.
-The number of eliminated filters can be determined by either a fixed \cite{anwar2017structured} or an adaptive threshold \cite{singh2019play}.
-Filter importance can be found via particle filtering \cite{anwar2017structured} or it can be computed via heuristic relying on measures such as $L_p$ norms \cite{li2016pruning,xie2020localization,singh2019play}, entropy \cite{luo2017entropy}, or post-pruning accuracy \cite{abbasi2017structural}.
-Pruning methods can include extra terms in the loss function, such as group sparsity constraints, although these extra terms guarantee no sparsity in CNNs \cite{ye2018rethinking}.
-Other methods aim to learn filter importance by incorporating channel importance masks into CNNs' architectures \cite{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data}.
-However, these adjustments modify the architectures to be optimized, increasing the required GPU memory during training, optimization time, and potentially hindering the optimization.
-Alternatively, other methods consider the scaling factor of batch normalization layers as channel importance \cite{ye2018rethinking,zhao2019variational}, but in e.g. medical image segmentation, batch normalization is occasionally replaced by other normalization layers due to the small mini-batch size \cite{isensee2021nnu}.
+Most filter pruning approaches eliminate filters based on their importance.
+Filter importance can be computed either after or during the optimization.
+Then, the filters with the lowest importance score are eliminated.
+Various measurements have been used to represent filter importance, including $L_p$ norms \citep{li2016pruning,xie2020localization,singh2019play,chen2022mtp,dinsdale2022stamp}, entropy \citep{luo2017entropy}, dot product \citep{he2021cap}, or post-pruning accuracy \citep{abbasi2017structural}.
+Unimportant filters can also be identified via particle filtering \citep{anwar2017structured}, or genetic algorithms \citep{zhou2019evolutionary}.
+Other methods add masks to each convolutional layer filter to learn channel importance \citep{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data,ditschuneit2022auto}.
+After training, these masks can be used to prune unimportant filters.
+However, channel importance masks modify the network architecture, which can increase GPU memory usage during training, prolong optimization time, and potentially impair the optimization.
+Alternatively, other methods consider the scaling factor of batch normalization layers as channel importance \citep{ye2018rethinking,zhao2019variational}, but, in medical image segmentation, batch normalization is occasionally replaced by other normalization layers due to the small mini-batch size \citep{isensee2021nnu}.